bbauska/meta-react-basics/README.md

 </details>

-If you prefer more compact code, you can use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator">conditional ? operator</a>.
-Unlike if, it works inside JSX:
+<p>If you prefer more compact code, you can use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator">conditional ?
+operator</a>.
+Unlike if, it works inside JSX:</p>

 ```
 <div>